enriquepablo/terms/doc/index.rst

-that has similarities with other logic programming languages, such as Prolog: it is declarative, and knowledge is expressed as facts and rules, that are made up of atomic and compound terms.
+that has similarities with other logic programming languages, such as Prolog: it is declarative, and knowledge is expressed as facts and rules, that are made up of atomic and compound terms (words in Terms, sorry about that).
-However, Terms is, in a sense, more expressive than Prolog, as I try to show :doc:`in the section about the formal theory <theory>`.
+The main difference with Prolog, from a logical point of view, is that where Prolog is based on first order logic, Terms is based on a first order theory.
+A program in Prolog might be said to correspond with a first order theory, so Terms might be implemented in Prolog.
+The purported advantage of Terms is that it is idiomatically more appropriate to express the kind of knowledge that people express with the natural languages.

 Next I show a session with a Terms REPL using an empty KB and RN, to give a taste of what it looks like.